on4r4p/Redqueen/README.md

 ##RedQueen

-My personal search bot crawling twitter for infoSec news.
+My personal search bot crawling twitter for infoSec news made in ~2010..

+Have to rewrite it but still working it seems.

 ##Description